gis-ops/tutorials/news/prop2osm_intro.md

 Open-source routing engines offer amazing capabilities, going far beyond what commercial applications like Google Maps can deliver.
 We wrote [an overview article](https://gis-ops.com/open-source-routing-engines-and-algorithms-an-overview) of FOSS routing engines if you're interested.

-However, one limitation which is hard to get around: every each open-source routing engine solely consumes [**OpenStreetMap**](https://openstreetmap.org) data.
-We're here to remove that limitation and offer a way to convert **any proprietary** street dataset into the [OSM data model](https://wiki.openstreetmap.org/wiki/Elements):
+However, one limitation which is hard to get around: every open-source routing engine solely consumes [**OpenStreetMap**](https://openstreetmap.org) data.
+We developed software to remove that limitation and offer a way to convert **any proprietary** street dataset into the [OSM data model](https://wiki.openstreetmap.org/wiki/Elements):

 <p style="text-align: center; font-size: 1.4em"><a href="https://github.com/gis-ops/prop2osm">prop2osm</a></p>

+Data such as TomTom & HERE have detailed and accurate road attributes such as reliable legal speed limits and HGV/truck restrictions (weight, bridge heights etc).
+We can also process any traffic source such as historical traffic data and live traffic data for the routing engines [Valhalla](https://github.com/valhalla/valhalla) and [OSRM](https://github.com/Project-OSRM/osrm-backend) (only live traffic support).

 If you don't want to read on and just have a quick dive into what we offer exactly, see if any of these links and apps provides some help: